 What Is a Buckwheat Pillow?

-Known as sobakawa in their home country of Japan, buckwheat pillows are filled with hulls, the hard outer casings of buckwheat seeds.
+Known as sobakawa in their home country of Japan, buckwheat pillows are filled with, as the name implies, buckwheat hulls (hard outer casings of buckwheat seeds).
 Hulls can be added to or removed from the interior to adjust the loft, or thickness.
-This makes buckwheat pillows highly customizable and suitable for both side and back sleeping, though the hulls maintain a very firm feel regardless of the fill volume.
+This makes buckwheat pillows highly customizable and suitable for both side and back sleeping.

 How to Choose a Buckwheat Pillow